new-foundation/newcoin-core-agent/README.md

 npx @newcoin-core/agent --template gemini-cli my-gemini-agent
 ```

 You will also need to install the `@google/generative-ai` package.
-You can find the installation instructions [here](https://www.npmjs.com/package/@google/generative-ai).
+Find the installation instructions [here](https://www.npmjs.com/package/@google/generative-ai).

 ## Manual Installation and Usage